-- 1. Course providers must inform COSCA of any changes to the content of a validated course.
+1. Course providers must inform COSCA of any changes to the delivery of a validated course.
+This must include any changes in relation to the course titling, credit rating and awarding body, therapeutic approach, delivery venue, aims, objectives, learning outcomes, rationale, theoretical base/ therapeutic approach and delivery team.

 Failure to disclose such information may affect the validation status of the course.
-COSCA reserves the right to withdraw validation from any course that fails to adhere to this condition. - 2.
-It is a requirement of validation that applicants inform COSCA in advance about plans to deliver validated courses in a different venue(s) or engage additional/different trainers.
-This is to be carried out in the first instance by completing COSCA Validation Application to Change Existing Delivery (www.cosca.org.ukl followed by updating in the Annual Monitoring Form ((www.cosca.org.uk)).
-The Annual Monitoring Form requires to be returned completed to the COSCA office with renewal of annual membership.
-It is the organisation/agency's responsibility to ensure that the Annual Monitoring Form is forwarded to the COSCA office. - 3.
-It is a requirement to fully inform COSCA about all trainers' activities carried out under the auspices of your organisation using the validation given by COSCA.
+COSCA reserves the right to withdraw validation from any course that fails to adhere to this condition.

+2. It is a requirement of validation that applicants inform COSCA in advance about plans to make any changes in relation to the above.
+This is to be carried out in the first instance by completing the 'COSCA Validation Application to Change Existing Delivery' which can be found on the COSCA website under Validation/General, followed by documenting changes in the 'Annual Monitoring Form' (see criteria 4.8).

+Changes to the training team do not need to be reported through the 'Change to Existing Delivery' system, however all new trainers must be approved by submitting a' non-accredited trainer approval form' to the COSCA Development Officer (unless the trainer is already COSCA Trainer Accredited respective to the level of the course being delivered).

+3. It is a requirement to fully inform COSCA about all trainers' activities carried out under the auspices of your organisation using the validation given by COSCA.